 Can I move my digital piano myself?

 For portable digital pianos, moving them yourself is generally safe, especially if using their original case or a padded gig bag.
-For console-style Digital Pianos, it’s advisable to disassemble them according to the manual’s instructions and have at least two people move the heavier components to prevent damage to the instrument or injury to yourself.
+For console-style digital pianos, it’s advisable to disassemble them according to the manual’s instructions and have at least two people move the heavier components to prevent damage to the instrument or injury to yourself.